 Bill negotiation services can save you money on large, out-of-network provider bills.
 Just remember, you will receive the highest benefit by using in-network providers.
-You also have Health Pros that are available to help with benefits or billing issues.
+And Health Pros are available to help with benefits or billing issues.

 How to Enroll